-It is a crime to use, possess, manufacture, or distribute certain drugs classified as having a potential for abuse.
+It is a crime to use, possess, manufacture, or distribute certain drugs classified as having potential for abuse.
 This can refer to substances such as cocaine, heroin, morphine, and amphetamines, among others.
 Drug offenses also include drug trafficking and the unlawful possession of prescription drugs.
 Possession, cultivation, transportation or sale of marijuana is also a crime under Federal law, and to a somewhat lesser extent, California law.

 If you or a loved one has been arrested or is about to be arrested for a drug offense, call the San Diego Defenders team at (619) 258-8888 before you do anything else.
 Do not say anything more to the police or attempt to post bail before you speak to us.